 MARTIN LUTHER KING JNR: BEEN TO THE MOUNTAIN TOP (E) 1968 £17.99

 A collection of speeches and conversations of the great orator and civil rights leader spanning the last ten years of his life.
-Includes the ‘I’ve been to the mountaintop’ speech from Tennesse on April 3rd 1968; addressing the bus boycott in Montgomery, Alabama; accepting the Nobel Peace Prize; ‘Bloody Sunday’ in Selma, Alabama; opposing the Vietnam war; and co-ordinating the ‘Poor People’s March’.
+Includes the ‘I’ve been to the mountaintop’ speech from Tennesse on April 3rd 1968; addressing the bus boycott in Montgomery, Alabama; accepting the Nobel Peace Prize; ‘Bloody Sunday’ in Selma, Alabama; opposing the Vietnam war; and co-coordinating the ‘Poor People’s March’.

 Documentary about the inspirational American civil rights leader, who was assassinated in 1968, focusing on the legacy of his life and career and using rare archive footage and interviews.